wordswords/dotfiles/README.md

 7. 'K' to bring up documentation on the current term and use the mousewheel to scroll the info.
 8. 'gd' to go to the definition of function or class.
 9. ':G <git command>' to run a git command via vim-fugative, for example git diff, git add
-10. Use '/' and s and start typing to quickly jump to a certain term across all open buffers.
+10. Use '/' and start typing to quickly jump to a certain term across all open buffers.
 11. Use 'u' to go up a root directory on nerdtree.
 12. Use '&lt;F12&gt;' to toggle distraction-free writing mode.
 13. Use ':Format' to format a buffer by the coc language server's prettifer, where it exists.